-- Race, skin colour, ethnic origin, nationality - Religion or faith (or lack of religious belief) - Gender identity (including resentment of transgender people, transsexuals, and transvestites) - Sexual orientation (including homophobia) - Disability (including physical disabilities, sensory impairments, learning disabilities and mental health issues)
+- Race, skin colour, ethnicity, nationality. - Religion or faith (or lack of religious belief). - Gender identity (including resentment of transgender people). - Sexual orientation. - Disability and life-altering conditions (including physical disabilities, sensory impairments, learning disabilities and mental health issues).

 Incidents reported may also be hate crimes.
-Hate Crime is a criminal offence, and we will support our customers to report this to the police and we will then work closely with them to reduce the risk of harm.
+Hate crime is a criminal offence, and we will support our customers to report this to the police.
+We will then work closely with them to reduce the risk of harm.

 We will take a proportionate response to any hate crimes or incidents reported to us, recognising the seriousness of the report and the risk of harm.
-We will make sure our ASB experts work with specialist agencies such as S.A.R.I.
-(Stand Against Racism and Inequality) to both support our customers and act as our critical friend.
+We will make sure our ASB experts work with specialist agencies to both support our customers and act as our critical friend.

-3 Summary of Policy
+3 Summary of policy